ChienChienChien/Material_Forecasting_System/README.md

 ### Raw Material Inventory Forecast Matrix

-💡 Build a daily view of raw material movements for the next three months
+💡 Build a daily view of raw-material movements for the next three months

-It consolidates expected daily raw material delivery, forecast consumption, and inventory into a single matrix, using color coding to flag warning and shortage conditions so users can quickly identify at-risk raw materials and the dates on which issues will occur.
+It consolidates expected expected daily receipts, forecast consumption, and inventory into a single matrix, using color coding to flag warning and shortage conditions so users can quickly identify at-risk raw materials and the dates on which issues will occur.

 Orange indicates that forecast inventory is below the alert threshold for the day (set to 200 in this example); red indicates that forecast inventory is below zero.